SublimeText/CoffeeScript/README.md

 	"binDir": "/usr/local/bin"

 	/*
-		Directories where the watcher will look for .js (lib) and .coffee (src) files.
-	*/
-,	"libDir": ""
-,	"srcDir": ""

-	/*
 		Compile without the top-level function wrapper (coffee -b).
 	*/

 ,	"noWrapper": true

-	/*
-		Globally enable/disable watch mode.
-	*/
-,	"watchEnabled": true
 	/*
 		Enable or disable refresh the compiled Output on Save.
 		Only available for watch mode.